 Yvonne Caputo has been a storyteller all her life.
-As a teacher, psychotherapist, corporate trainer and consultant, she’s used stories to widen the eyes of her students, to soften the pain in the hearts of her clients, and to bring a point home for her audience.
+As a teacher, psychotherapist, corporate trainer, and consultant, she’s used stories to widen the eyes of her students, soften the pain in the hearts of her clients, and bring a point home for her audience.

 She has a masters degree in education and psychology, loves history and traveling, and lives in rural southeastern Pennsylvania with her husband and dog.